 In the new study, the scientists analyzed the mummies' hair for cocaine (a major alkaloid of coca leaves) and its metabolite benzoylecgonine, as well as cocaethylene, which forms when both cocaine and ethanol are present in the blood.
 The scientists created a timeline of coca and alcohol consumption for the children - due to respective hair lengths, the chronology for the younger children only went back to about nine months before their deaths, whereas the Maiden's timeline spanned about 21 months before death.

 The team found that the younger children ingested coca and alcohol at a steady rate, but the Maiden consumed significantly more coca in her final year, with peak consumption occurring at approximately six months before her death.
 Her alcohol consumption peaked within her last few weeks of life.
 (Images: Chilean Mummies Hold Nicotine Secret)

 The increase in drug and alcohol ingestion likely made the Maiden more at ease with her impending death, Wilson said, adding that she was discovered with a sizeable coca quid (lump for chewing) in between her teeth, suggesting she was sedated when she died.

-The children's burial conditions provide further insight into their final moments.
+The chosen one The children's burial conditions provide further insight into their final moments.
 The Maiden sat cross-legged and slightly forward, in a fairly relaxed body position at the time of her death.
 She also had a feathered headdress on her head, elaborately braided hair and a number of artifacts placed on a textile that was draped over her knees.

 Furthermore, scans showed the Maiden had food in her system and that she had not recently defecated.